First passage percolation in hostile environment is not monotone: Construction of the graph

-\paragraph{Auxiliary constructions.} For any integer $d\geq 1$ let $\T_d$ be the infinite tree where all its nodes (including the root) have exactly $d$ children.
+Roughly speaking, a ``tile'' $G$ with vertex set $V(G)$ and edge set $E(G)$ is a connected graph consisting of different types of trees.
+For any integer $d\geq 1$ let $\T_d$ be the infinite tree where all its nodes (including the root) have exactly $d$ children.
 For any $h\in \mathbb{N}$ we let $\T_d^{h}$ denote the tree $\T_d$ truncated at generation $h$.
 Finally, the notation $\oT_d^{h}$ denotes the tree $\T_d^{h+1}$ where all nodes in generation $h+1$ have been identified into one vertex (refer to Figure \ref{fig:treeTdh}, where such vertex is denoted by $W$).